 Description: One completed body of artwork.
-It is expected that the learner's body of work will be comprised of a range of resolved individual major pieces of work.
+It is expected that the learner's body of work will be comprised of a minimum of the equivalent of 6 resolved individual major pieces of work.
 The completed body of work may or may not include artwork artefacts created in modules 1 and 2.